glendamara/glendamara/README.md

 <p align="left">📚 I'm currently learning Typescript and UI/UX. <br>🎯 Academic background : Graduating in Computer Science at the State University of Ceará.
    <br> English language student, Intermediate lvl B1, on English First London.
-   <br> I participate in the GESAD laboratory, working as Front-end and UI/UX, in the development of the Mangoo App.
+   <br> I participate in the GESAD laboratory, working as Front-end and UI/UX, in software development.
 </p>

 ###